 Program and Position Overview

-The Housing Intake Specialist is responsible for receiving program referrals, logging them into the database and reaching out to referred participants within 48 hours.
+The Housing Intake Specialist is the first point of contact for families engaging with our program.
 The Housing Intake Specialist conducts eligibility interviews and participant assessments.
-In collaboration with a program manager, the Housing Intake Specialist will determine participants’ acceptance into the program and will set rental limits.
-The Housing Intake Specialist will ensure that files are set-up accurately with all required documentation.
-The Intake Specialist will participate in transfer of care and exit planning meetings, as well as the outreach committee, and other committee and special projects as assigned.
+In collaboration with the Associate Director of Intake, the Housing Intake Specialist will determine participants’ acceptance into the program and will set rental limits.
+The Intake Specialist will create a case plan to be used across the participants’ journey that recommends how our internal teams can best serve and empower our participants.
+Finally, The Housing Intake Specialist will ensure that files are set-up accurately with all required documentation.

 Primary Duties and Responsibilities

 Provide intake and assessment services to a caseload of approximately 3 to 6 families per week.

 Work with participants to understand their housing needs, including preferences for location and size of housing and any housing rental barriers (e.g. employment, credit history, behavioral health, rental history).

 Work with participants on overall budgeting and credit score; collaborate with participant to establish a rental limit in accordance with Hamilton Families guidelines.

 Provide recommendations to internal teams, including Housing Navigation and Real Estate teams, on barriers and supports to participant housing.